GenConViT: Deepfake Video Detection Using Generative Convolutional Vision Transformer: Evaluation

-\subsection{Implementation Details}
+\subsubsection{Implementation Details}

-The network $A$ and $B$ were trained to classify real and fake videos while $B$ was also trained to the reconstruct images, as shown in Fig.~\ref{fig:2}.
+The network $A$ and $B$ were trained to classify real and fake videos, while $B$ was additionally trained to the reconstructed images, of which some examples are shown in Fig.~\ref{fig:2}.

-Therefore, Network $A$ is trained using Cross Entropy loss while Network $B$ is trained using Cross Entropy and MSE loss.
-We used timm \cite{wp19} library to load the class definitions and the weight of the pretrained ConvNext and Swin Transformer.
-We used two model variants, namely $\texttt{convnext\_tiny}$ and $\texttt{swin\_tiny\_patch4\_window7\_224}$, both trained on ImageNet-$1$k.
+Therefore, Network $A$ is trained using the Cross Entropy loss, while Network $B$ is trained using the Cross Entropy and the MSE loss.
+We used the \emph{timm}~\cite{wp19} library to load the class definitions and the weight of the pretrained ConvNext and Swin Transformer.
+Due to our limited resources and large training dataset, we implemented the "tiny" model versions of both architectures, namely $\texttt{convnext\_tiny}$ and $\texttt{swin\_tiny\_patch4\_window7\_224}$, both trained on ImageNet-$1$k.

-Both network, $A$ and $B$, were trained using Adam optimizer with a learning rate of $0.0001$ and weight decay of $0.0001$.
-The Albumentation \cite{bikpdk20} library was used for data augmentation, and the following augmentation techniques were used with a strong augmentation rate of $90\%$: RandomRotate, Transpose, HorizontalFlip, VerticalFlip, GaussNoise, ShiftScaleRotate, CLAHE, Sharpen, IAAEmboss, RandomBrightnessContrast, and HueSaturationValue.
+Both network, $A$ and $B$, were trained using the Adam optimizer with a learning rate of $0.0001$ and weight decay of $0.0001$.
+The Albumentation~\cite{bikpdk20} library was used for data augmentation, and the following augmentation techniques were used with a strong augmentation rate of $90\%$: RandomRotate, Transpose, HorizontalFlip, VerticalFlip, GaussNoise, ShiftScaleRotate, CLAHE, Sharpen, IAAEmboss, RandomBrightnessContrast, and HueSaturationValue.
 The training data was normalized.
 The batch size for network $A$ is set to $32$ and for network $B$, it was set to $16$.
-Both networks were trained on the DFDC, FF++, and TM datasets for $30$ epochs.
-The training size of our deepfake data is as follows: train: $826,756$, valid: $130,948$, and test: $47,106$.
+Both networks were trained for $30$ epochs.